Ross Monroe Winter

 Additional highlights of the coming season include solo appearances with the Northern Iowa Symphony Orchestra in separate duo concertos with Juilliard violin professor Laurie Smukler, and UNI's Julia Bullard; with Waterloo-Cedar Falls Symphony Orchestra; as well as with the Wintergreen Festival Orchestra in Anna Clyne's "Prince of Clouds": a concerto for two violins performed with Milwaukee Symphony Orchestra concertmaster Frank Almond, and conductor Laura Jackson.

 A sought after teacher, Dr. Winter is on the violin faculty at the University of Northern Iowa School of Music.
-During the summers, he serves as Academy Director of the Wintergreen Summer Music Festival and Academy, as well as performing as Principal Second Violin of the Wintergreen Festival Orchestra.
+During the summers, he serves on the faculty of the Wintergreen Summer Music Festival and Academy, as well as performing as Principal Second Violin of the Wintergreen Festival Orchestra.
 Previously he has taught at George Mason University, Virginia Commonwealth University, University of Mary Washington, University of Richmond, Purchase College, New England Conservatory’s Preparatory School and “Festival Youth Orchestra” Summer Institute, and The Chamber Music Workshop in Lexington, MA.
 He has given masterclasses at the Interlochen Center for the Arts, Penn State University, The Boston Conservatory, University of North Carolina Greensboro, Syracuse University, James Madison University, Arkansas State University, and many others.

 Devoted to chamber music, he is a founding member of the Atlantic Chamber Ensemble, which is ensemble-in-residence at WCVE Public Radio and formerly at the Lake George Music Festival.
 He is frequently heard in recital, as a guest with numerous ensembles, and in the summers as a member of the Wintergreen Chamber Players.
 He has performed at the festivals of Aspen, Santo Domingo, Todi, Maastricht, Virginia Arts, and Music at Penn's Woods.